A Complete Guide to Third-Party Risk Management

 Most SaaS apps will access or store an organization's sensitive data, including publicly identifiable information (PII) and other privileged information.
 Your organization may have strict security measures to mitigate cyber threats, but your protection is only as strong as the weakest link in the supply chain.

-Organizations must implement effective third-party risk management programs to consistently monitor and manage the unique cyber risks their SaaS vendors contribute to the attack surface.
+Organizations must implement Vendor Risk Management Programs with continuous security monitoring features to effectively manage the unique cyber risks their SaaS vendors contribute to the attack surface.

 3. Supply Chain Attacks